brianmhunt/brianmhunt.github.io/_posts/2017-05-24-how-mortgages-neutered-monetary-policy.md

 Millenials in particular, as it comes to real estate, are [“generation screwed”](https://www.thestar.com/opinion/commentary/2017/02/22/millennials-are-generation-screwed-on-real-estate.html) and generally [living at home](http://fortune.com/2017/04/20/millennials-living-with-parents/), with soaring unemployment in that age group.

-Further, half of Canadian homeowners [lack an emergency fund](http://globalnews.ca/news/3085917/nearly-half-of-canadian-homeowners-lack-proper-emergency-fund-survey/) and [could not survive an emergency](http://business.financialpost.com/personal-finance/canadians-raid-rainy-day-funds-but-many-still-struggle-to-cover-unexpected-costs-bmo-survey-says), and [a third of Canadians are relying on the lottery to retire](http://www.canadianbusiness.com/blogs-and-comment/retirement-lottery/).
+Further, half of Canadian homeowners [lack a proper emergency fund](http://globalnews.ca/news/3085917/nearly-half-of-canadian-homeowners-lack-proper-emergency-fund-survey/) and [could not survive an emergency](http://business.financialpost.com/personal-finance/canadians-raid-rainy-day-funds-but-many-still-struggle-to-cover-unexpected-costs-bmo-survey-says), and [a third of Canadians are relying on the lottery to retire](http://www.canadianbusiness.com/blogs-and-comment/retirement-lottery/).

 Boomers, likewise, are indebted and [have saved poorly](https://www.theglobeandmail.com/globe-investor/retirement/retire-planning/high-debt-loads-weigh-on-baby-boomers-and-their-retirement-plans/article27169889/), with even the high earners heading for [“a massive wall of disappointment in retirement”](https://www.theglobeandmail.com/globe-investor/retirement/retire-lifestyle/how-boomers-living-the-high-life-are-at-risk-in-retirement/article34394783/)

-It would seem that most people have fewer resources, living worse lives than predecessors.
+Oh for the 1980's.
 One might blame automation and outsourcing abroad.
 However, while [unemployment plagues half of millenials](http://business.financialpost.com/news/economy/canadian-millennials-still-stuck-in-the-basement-as-youth-unemployment-surges), it has otherwise [been quite steady across the economy for years](http://www.tradingeconomics.com/canada/unemployment-rate).

-Which is all a bit of an aside and context to the main point of this article, namely that monetary policy is failing.
-Arguably all long-term economic trends are based on culture, incentivization, and fiscal policy, but there's a seemingly overlooked cycle between mortgages and monetary policy, and I would argue that it has neutered monetary policy.
+Which is all a bit of an aside and context to the main point of this article, namely that one of the main tools we have to maintain the standard of living is monetary policy, and it's clearly failing.
+Arguably all long-term economic trends are based on culture, incentivization, and fiscal policy, and monetary policy can only do so much.
+However, there's a seemingly overlooked cycle between mortgages and monetary policy, and I would argue that it has neutered monetary policy.

+### People Buy The Most Expensive Home They Can Afford

 The primary determinant of price for a house is affordability by a buyer.
 In general, people equate that with monthly payments.
 Ultra-low interest rates, for example around 2%, dramatically increase affordability.